IronShield-Tech/ironshield-docs/docs/platforms/core.md

 # Core

 IronShield Core is the intelligence center of IronShield security infrastructure.
-It generates, verifyies, and authenticates **adaptive proof of work challenges**.
+It generates, verifies, and authenticates **adaptive proof of work challenges**.
 It also provides advanced bot detection, behavioral analysis, and fingerprinting.

 ## Overview